pleabargain/EnglishHelpsYourCareer/phrases.md

 * In such a class, every student can expect to be called on to explain something.

 # to make the hard call
-* It's clear Kat and Co. are willing to make the hard call and cut off underperforming divisions.
+* It's clear Kat and Co. are willing to make the hard call and cut off under performing divisions.
 * Indeed, it could be argued to be necessary: NGOs play a vital oversight role, and governments make the hard calls.
 * Groupon "made the hard call to allow the team to focus on what really matters".